 We want our users to feel safe when they search the web, and we're continuously working to identify dangerous pages and to increase protection for our users.
 Google uses automatic algorithms and user feedback to compile lists of sites that may be dangerous.
 The three major types of dangerous pages on our lists are social engineering, malware, and unwanted software pages.
 The lists of potentially dangerous pages are available to developers via the Safe Browsing Service.
 These lists can't perfectly protect users from every risky site on the web, and there is always a chance that a safe site could be misidentified as risky, but we update the lists regularly to keep them as current as possible.

 Phishing, a type of social engineering, is an attack in which a page asks you for your personal or financial information under false pretenses.
-To learn more about phishing, you can visit Antiphishing.org.
+To learn more about phishing, visit Antiphishing.org.

 - If you believe we’ve missed a malware page, you can report this using Report Malicious Software.

 At Google, we believe that if we focus on the user all else will follow.
 In our Software Principles we provide general recommendations for software that delivers a great user experience.
 Our Unwanted Software Policy expands upon those general recommendations by providing a list of basic criteria for user-friendly software on the web.
 Software that violates these principles is potentially harmful to the user experience, and we will take steps to protect users from it.